42Bastian/rmac/rmac.rst

   contains lots of definitions for the Atari ST, including BIOS variables, most BIOS, XBIOS and GEMDOS traps, and line-A equates.
-We (or you) could split the file up into pieces (a file for line-A equates, a file for hardware and BIOS variables and so on), but MADMAC is so fast that it doesn't matter much.
+We (or you) could split the file up into pieces (a file for line-A equates, a file for hardware and BIOS variables and so on), but RMAC is so fast that it doesn't matter much.

-* Read the rest of the manual, especially the first two chapters on The Com- mand Line and Using MADMAC.
+* Read the rest of the manual, especially the first two chapters on The Command Line and Using RMAC.
+  Also, `Notes for migrating from other 68000 assemblers`_ will save a lot of time and frustration in the long run.
   The distribution disk contains example programs that you can look at, assemble and modify.

-..
-[1] It processes 30,000 lines a minute on a lightly loaded VAX 11/780; maybe 40,000 on a 520-ST with an SH-204 hard disk.
-Yet it could be sped up even more with some effort and without resorting to assembly language; C doesn't have to be slow!

 `The Command Line`_
 '''''''''''''''''''

-The assembler is called "**mac.prg**".
+The assembler is called "**rmac**" or "**rmac.prg**".
 The command line takes the form:

                           **mac** [*switches*] [*files* ...]